isuruwg/pc-setup/README.md

 This repo contains notes for myself for setting up my computers.

 ## 1.1.
+Quick and easy setup without following this full guide

+This repo contains a shell script to set everything up easily without having to follow this full readme.
+Use `bash quick-setup.sh` to do a quick and easy setup. **THIS SETUP SCRIPT IS STILL UNDER CONSTRUCTION**

+However, it's recommended to go through the full readme.
+Especially if you want to have the latest scripts (eg: i3blocks-contrib)

+## 1.2.
 Submodules and notes for cloning this repo

 This repo contains some submodules.
 Hence there are multiple ways to clone this repo depending on what you want. ([More info about submodules can be found here](https://git-scm.com/book/en/v2/Git-Tools-Submodules))